ejb/highcharts-tutorial/tutorial.md

 });

 ```

+> **Important note:** Some browsers will not allow you to call local files with AJAX.
+Try using this URL instead of `poll.json` if the local file doesn't work for you: http://cdn.rawgit.com/ejb/highcharts-tutorial/master/data/poll-data.json

 Once the data is imported, we must shape it into a format that Highcharts can understand.
 Each line is a 'series', with a `name` and `data`.
 Inside the `data` array are pairs of dates and the actual y-axis value.